 - 2.6.6 Disclose information about a pupil to other members of staff on a 'need to know' basis.
-Parental consent may be required. - 2.6.7 Aim to gain consent to share information and be mindful of situations where to do so would place a child at increased risk of harm.
+Parental consent may be required. - Aim to gain consent to share information and be mindful of situations where to do so would place a child at 2.6.7 increased risk of harm.
 Information may be shared without consent if a person believes that there is good reason to do so, and that the sharing of information will enhance the safeguarding of a child in a timely manner. - 2.6.8 Record when decisions are made to share or withhold information, who information has been shared with and why.
-(See 'Working Together to Safeguard Children,' July 2018) - 2.6.9 Seek advice about confidentiality from outside agencies if required.
-(See 'Information sharing; Advice for practitioners providing safeguarding services to children, young people, parents and carers,' DfE, July 2018).
+(See 'Working Together to Safeguard Children,' July 2018) - Seek advice about confidentiality from outside agencies if required.
+(See 'Information sharing; Advice for 2.6.9 practitioners providing safeguarding services to children, young people, parents and carers,' DfE, July 2018).

-2.7 Communication with Parents/Carers
+Communication with Parents/Carers 2.7

-- 2.7.1 Ensure that parents/carers are informed of the responsibility placed on the academy and staff in relation to child protection by setting out its duties in the academy prospectus/website. - 2.7.2 Undertake appropriate discussion with parents/carers prior to involvement of another agency unless the circumstances preclude this action.
+- 2.7.1 Ensure that parents/carers are informed of the responsibility placed on the academy and staff in relation to child protection by setting out its duties in the academy prospectus/website. - Undertake appropriate discussion with parents/carers prior to involvement of another agency unless the 2.7.2 circumstances preclude this action.
 If the academy believes that notifying parents could increase the risk of harm to the child, advice will be sought from Social Care.
-[Further guidance on this can be found in the Interagency Procedures of the Local Safeguarding Children Board]. - 2.7.3 Particular circumstances where parents may not be informed include any disclosure of sexual abuse or physical abuse where the child has an injury. - 2.7.4 Record what discussions have taken place with parents on the Log of Concern about a Child's Welfare or if a decision has been made not to discuss it with parents, record the reasons why.
+[Further guidance on this can be found in the Interagency Procedures of the Safeguarding Children Partnership Board]. - 2.7.3 Particular circumstances where parents may not be informed include any disclosure of sexual abuse or physical abuse where the child has an injury or where it may lead to the loss of evidence. - 2.7.4 Record what discussions have taken place with parents on the Log of Concern about a Child's Welfare or if a decision has been made not to discuss it with parents, record the reasons why.
 Records may subsequently be disclosable to relevant partner agencies if Child Protection proceedings commence, (see 2.6.1)